If you are a professional landlord, property investor, sole trader or business partner, your liability to capital gains tax can be significant.

 In particular, you may be eligible for partial relief for the period of time that you lived in the property.
 You will also be entitled to relief for the final 18 months of your period of ownership, as long as the dwelling house has been your only or main residence at some point.

 Where the property in question has been your only or main residence, and private residence relief is available in respect of part of the gain, additional relief may be available in the form of ‘lettings relief’ if the property has also been let out during your period of ownership.

 To be eligible for lettings relief, you must have lived in your home at the same time as your tenants.

 Accordingly, this allows you to claim the lower of either the amount of Private Residence Relief already calculated, £40,000 or the amount of any chargeable gain you make because of the letting.

 If you are a sole trader or partnership, you may be able to delay paying capital gains tax if you sell or dispose of any business assets, including land and buildings, and use all or part of the proceeds to buy new assets.

-The net effect is that any liability to capital gains on the original asset will be rolled over so that it only becomes payable further down the line when the newly acquired asset is subsequently sold.
+The net effect is that any liability to capital gains on the original asset will be rolled over so that it only becomes payable at the point when the newly-acquired asset is sold at gain.

-To qualify for business asset rollover relief you must buy the new assets within 3 years of selling or disposing of the old ones, your business must be still trading and both the old and the new assets must be for use in your business.
+To qualify for business asset rollover relief, you must buy the new asset within 3 years of selling or disposing of the old asset, your business must be still trading and both the old and the new assets must be for use in your business.